On Air Now

 Dancing while playing:

-In preparation for when you undoubtedly become concertmaster, you need to be able to strut your stuff onto the stage, in full confidence of how fantastic you are and how hard you’ve practiced to get to this point.
+In preparation for when you undoubtedly become concertmaster, you need to be able to strut your stuff onto the stage, in full confidence knowing how fantastic you are.

 18. Don’t forget to bow.